Zhou Zuoren

 Zhou Zuoren (周作人 (Zhōu Zuòrén, Chou Tso-jen)) (16 January 1885 – 6 May 1967) was a Chinese writer, primarily known as an essayist and a translator.
-He was the younger brother of Lu Xun (Zhou Shuren, 周树人), the second of three brothers.
+He was a major figure in the genre of prose essays.
+Zhou was a younger brother of Lu Xun (Zhou Shuren, 周树人), the second of three brothers.

+He was arrested as a collaborator with the invading Japanese, and remained on house arrest after the founding of the People's Republic of China.
+During his house arrest, he wrote his memoirs and assisted scholars studying the literary works of his brother.
+For a brief period during the Hundred Flowers Campaign, Zhou was again able to publish his own works.

+Since the early 1980s, scholarly interest in Zhou's writing has revived.
+In contemporary China, Zhou is viewed as a major literary figure.

 Biography

 Early life

+Zhou was a younger brother of Lu Xun.

 Born in Shaoxing, Zhejiang, Zhou Zuoren was educated at the Jiangnan Naval Academy as a teenager before moving to Japan in 1906, following his brother's footsteps.
 During his stint in Japan, he began studying Ancient Greek, with the aim of translating the Gospels into Classical Chinese, and attended lectures on Chinese philology by scholar-revolutionary Zhang Binglin at Rikkyo University, although he was supposed to study civil engineering there.
 He returned to China in 1911, with his Japanese wife, and began to teach in different institutions.